actualbudget/docs/docs/vision.md

 title: Actual Budget Vision
 ---

-**Vision statement**: Our vision is to be the leading OSS personal finance software used by everyone in any stage of their financial journey.
+**Vision statement**: To produce a delightful budgeting tool that meets you wherever you are in your financial journey.

-**Mission statement**: Our mission is to enable everyone the opportunity to:
+**Mission statement**: Our mission is to enable everyone to have the opportunity to:
 * take charge of their finances
 * find financial peace of mind
 * actively engage in dreaming big and achieving your goals